Interstellar object: 2014 interstellar meteor

-CNEOS 2014-01-08 was a meteor with a mass of 0.46 tons and width of 0.45 m, burned up in the Earth's atmosphere on 8 January 2014.
+CNEOS 2014-01-08 was a meteor with a mass of 0.46 tons and width of 0.45 m, which burned up in the Earth's atmosphere on 8 January 2014.
 A 2019 preprint suggested this meteor had been of interstellar origin.
 It had a heliocentric speed of 60 km/s and an asymptotic speed of 42.1 ± 5.5 km/s, and it exploded at 17:05:34 UTC near Papua New Guinea at an altitude of 18.7 km.
 After declassifying the data in April 2022, the U.S. Space Command, based on information collected from its planetary defense sensors, confirmed the velocity of the potential interstellar meteor.
 In 2023, The Galileo Project completed an expedition to retrieve small fragments of the apparently peculiar meteor.
 Claims about their findings have been doubted by their peers according to a report in The New York Times.
 Further related studies were reported on 1 September 2023.

 Other astronomers doubt the interstellar origin because the meteoroid catalog used does not report uncertainties on the incoming velocity.
 The validity of any single data point (especially for smaller meteoroids) remains questionable.
 In November 2022, a paper was published, claiming the anomalous properties (including its high strength and strongly hyperbolic trajectory) of CNEOS 2014-01-08 are better described as measurement error rather than genuine parameters.
 Successful retrieval of any meteoroid fragments is highly unlikely.
 Common micrometeorites would be indistinguishable from one another.